sonakshs/cra-ssr-firebase/README.md

-Generate Dynamic Meta tags, OG tags in create-react-app, using an express middleware hosted in firebase functions
+Generate Dynamic Meta tags, OG tags for SEO in create-react-app, using an expressJS middleware hosted in firebase functions.

 ### [[LIVE DEMO]](https://cra-ssr-firebase.firebaseapp.com/)
 Go to [/links](https://cra-ssr-firebase.firebaseapp.com/links) or [/contact](https://cra-ssr-firebase.firebaseapp.com/contacts) to see dynamic titles generated.
+View Source to see what the crawlers and bots will see.
+The tags generated inside the react app(using [React Helmet](https://github.com/nfl/react-helmet) or any other library will work nonetheless).
+This only affects the initially rendered tags, and what bots/crawlers see or links unfurlings in Slack, WhatsApp, Twitter for SEO.

 ## Set up